benjaminion/upgrading-ethereum-book/src/book.md

 Validators' actual balances are stored separately in the `BeaconState` structure, and only the slowly changing "effective balance" is stored here.
 This is because actual balances are liable to change quite frequently (every epoch): the merkleisation process used to calculate state roots means that only the parts that change need to be recalculated; the roots of unchanged parts can be cached.
 Separating out the validator balances potentially means that only 1/15th (8/121) as much data needs to be rehashed every epoch compared to storing them here, which is an important optimisation.

-For similar reasons, validators' inactivity scores are stored outside validator records aswell, as they are also updated every epoch.
+For similar reasons, validators' inactivity scores are stored outside validator records as well, as they are also updated every epoch.

 A validator's record is [created](/part3/transition/block#def_get_validator_from_deposit) when its deposit is first processed.
 Sending multiple deposits does not create multiple validator records: deposits with the same public key are aggregated in one record.
 Validator records never expire; they are stored permanently, even after the validator has exited the system.
 Thus there is a 1:1 mapping between a validator's index in the list and the identity of the validator (validator records are only ever appended to the list).